ypriverol/github-paper/REVIEWS.md

    Taking Advantage of GitHub for Scientists".
 I'm horrible with titles, though, maybe I shouldn't come up with this :)

-> The new version of the mansucript has a different title: "# Ten
+> Response: We agree with the reviewer.
+The new version of the mansucript has a different title: "# Ten
 > Simple Rules for taking advantage of git and GitHub"

 2. Pg.
-1, Introduction, para1: "Here, we introduce the main features of GitHub, a popular web-based 14 platform which offers a free and integrated environment for hosting the source code, documentation and web page for open source projects."
+1, Introduction, para1: "Here, we introduce the main features of GitHub, a popular web-based platform which offers a free and integrated environment for hosting the source code, documentation and web page for open source projects."

    Probably a better way to word ‘web page’, something like ‘public project-related web content’ since many projects are more complex.

-> We have followed the reviewer's advice and ammended the sentence:
+> Response: We have followed the reviewer's advice and ammended the sentence:
 > "Here, we introduce the main features of GitHub, a popular web-based
 > platform which offers a free and integrated environment for hosting
 > the source code, documentation and project-related web content for